 Mary Greenwell’s favourite buys for eyes

-We sat down with Mary Greenwell (over Instagram) to talk all about eyes - from the creams, eyeshadow palettes, liners and concealers she has her kit to weaning Princess Diana's off her heavy blue eyeliner
+We sat down with Mary Greenwell (over Instagram) to talk all about eyes - from the creams, eyeshadow palettes, liners and concealers she has in her kit to weaning Princess Diana off her heavy blue eyeliner

-It’s not often you get unbridled access to a bonafide makeup legend, but as we’re all on lockdown we were able to pin down iconic makeup artist Mary Greenwell for a chat - via Instagram - to discuss everything she knows about eye makeup.
+It’s not often you get unbridled access to a bonafide makeup legend, so when we pinned down iconic makeup artist Mary Greenwell for a chat about all things eyes, you can bet we were taking notes.

 Mary Greenwell’s favourite eye creams